 One of the most significant moments in the history of the American press was its response to the civil rights movement that culminated in the 1950s and 60s.
-With exceptions in the deep South, news reports about Martin Luther King and the non-violent movement to change American laws were mostly supportive of positive social change.
+Despite a few exceptions in Virginia and the deep South, mainstream news and editorial comment about Martin Luther King and the civil rights movement was strongly supportive.

 Origins of the African-American Press

-Popular opinion in the South at the time was strongly pro-slavery.
-Lundy was nearly beaten to death on the streets of Baltimore by a notorious slave trader, Andrew Woolfolk, in 1827.
-The courts convicted Woolfolk but levied the lightest possible fine of one dollar, saying that Lundy provoked it by criticizing Woolfolk’s lawful occupation.
+The African American press emerged as part of the abolitionist movement when white editors did not plead the cause as well as black writers wished.
+For example, the Emancipator, first published in 1819 in Baltimore, Md., and Benjamin Lundy’s Genius of Universal Emancipation newspaper in the 1820s, advocated gradual emancipation.
+Despite his moderate position, Lundy was nearly beaten to death on the streets of Baltimore by a notorious slave trader, Andrew Woolfolk, in 1827.
+(The courts convicted Woolfolk but levied the lightest possible fine of one dollar, saying that Lundy provoked it by criticizing Woolfolk’s lawful job).

-Amid the raging controversy, African Americans wished to plead their own cause, as the founder of Freedom’s Journal , John Brown Russwurm, insisted.
-The journal began in New York on March 17, 1827, as a reaction to “routine vilification” in the mainstream white press, and the editorial policy was to fight slavery and prejudice with low budgets and high expectations.
+African Americans decided they had to plead their own cause, and John Brown Russwurm began publishing Freedom’s Journal in New York on March 17, 1827.
+The Journal was a reaction to “routine vilification” in the mainstream white press, and the editorial policy was to fight slavery and prejudice with low budgets and high expectations.
 With typical eloquence, Russwurm wrote:

 “Christianity enforces this dictate of sound reason: ‘Thou shalt love they neighbor as thyself,’ (which) is as much the law between master and slave as between any other members of the human family.
 This is so obvious as to appear almost like a truism.
 And yet this is the very thing that has always been lost sight of, among slave-holders.”